matb33/dostag/README.md

 # DOSTAG
 ### Proof of concept multiplayer game written using the [Meteor](http://www.meteor.com/) framework

 DOSTAG is a simple multiplayer game in which you try to blow up other players with bombs.
-The level is a simple ASCII box-art text file.

 ## Why did I write this thing?